sebsheep/advanced-python/03-OOP/README.md

 ```

 You only see failing tests.
-You can add the verbose mode `-v` if you want to see all the tests:
+You can add the verbose mode `-v` if you want to see all the tests
+(_note you can run the code even if it doesn't type check!_):

 ```
 python3 -m doctest -v 1-vect2D.py